olirice/flupy/docs/cli.rst

 Basic Examples
 ==============

-When input data are provided to the `flu` command, an instance of the Fluent/flu object is preprepared with that input and stored in the the variable `_`.
+When input data are provided to the `flu` command, an instance of the flu object is preprepared with that input and stored in the the variable `_`.

 .. note:: for more information on writing flupy commands, see API Reference